Gentle Lynx - Gemstone Bracelet Set

 This month's collaboration with the Vivienne Files brief was lots of pastel colors pair with navy.
 Navy is my go-to base colour which is why I love working with Lapis and Sodalite.
 I don't, however, wear many pastel colours, but I was up to the challenge of designing a set combining both when Janice presented it to me.
 Gentle Lynx is the result.

-The central bracelet combines 8mm Sodalite rounds with pale yellow-green Jade rondelles.
+The central bracelet combines 8mm Sodalite rounds with pale honey yellow Jade rondelles.
 The two outer bracelets are Beryl stones in pastel pink (morganite) and blue (aquamarine) with Amethyst, separated by star-cut Sodalite beads and silver filigree spacer beads.

 Gentle Lynx is named for the metaphysical properties of Morganite which is associated with the heart chakra as well as kindness and innocence.
 We think it's a great reminder to be gentle with yourself as well.
 No matter how old we get, we are always learning and growing.
 Accept and forgive your mistakes and learn to do better next time.